 K1BB (stitch abbreviation used in Chaleur):

-This is not a technique, but I get asked about it often.
-K1BB is an increase stitch that is worked similar to a k1b (knit 1 below – commonly used in fisherman's rib), however you will increase a stitch because you will then knit the stitch above it rather than letting it fall off the needle.
+K1BB (Knit 1 Below - Back) is an increase stitch that is worked similar to a k1b (knit 1 Below – commonly used in fisherman's rib), however you will be increasing a stitch because you will then knit the stitch above it rather than letting it fall off the needle.
 Another term for this increase stitch is “lifted or raised increase – right slanting” (as shown in this this YouTube video – note it is worked in a slightly different manner, but achieves the same result).

 Sloped Bind Off